Robert Whittaker MMA Record: 'The Reaper' Is A Former UFC Champion

-Prior to his middleweight bout this weekend at UFC 290 against Dricus Du Plessis, we decided to take a deep dive into the MMA career of Robert Whittaker.
+In the aftermath of his defeat to Dricus Du Plessis at UFC 290, we decided to take a deep dive into the MMA career of Robert Whittaker.
 Read on to find out more about the former UFC Middleweight Champion’s professional MMA record, previous fights, his UFC title record and how many stoppages he has.

 Robert Whittaker MMA Record

-Going into this fight at UFC 290, Robert Whittaker is priced as the -400 betting favorite to win the fight outright with the best offshore gambling sites.
-This of course means that Dricus Du Plessis is the betting underdog with the best US sportsbooks heading into huge middleweight clash at UFC 290.
+Robert Whittaker was priced as the -400 betting favorite to win the fight outright with the best offshore gambling sites at UFC 290 against Dricus Du Plessis.
+The South African was of course the betting underdog with the best US sportsbooks heading into huge middleweight clash at UFC 290.

 Robert Whittaker turned professional back in 2009 with a debut victory against Chris Tallowin in Perth, Australia.
-Since then, Whittaker has had another 28 professional MMA fights, winning all but five of them.
+Since then, Whittaker has had another 29 professional MMA fights, winning all but six of them.

 Whittaker’s career has been nothing short of magnificent to date.
 The New Zealander is the former UFC Middleweight Champion, as well as being one of the most complete and well-rounded mixed martial artists on the entire UFC roster.